unsigned-nerd/telegram-secret-group-chat/README.md

 An implementation of "secret group chat" for Telegram based on vysheng's telegram-cli.

 Currently, the official telegram has secret chat feature for 1 to 1 conversation only.
 It doesn't support secret chat for group chat yet.
-To implement this, we use telegram-cli from vysheng (on github) and boonbot.lua from boonme (on github).
+To implement this, we use telegram-cli from vysheng (on github) and boonbot.lua from boon (on github).

 Terminology
 ===========